chloehuang123/Udemy-data-structure-and-algorithms-Andrei/README.md

 ## Stacks-Queues
 #### Overview:
+- Both linear data structures: can traverse through data elements sequentially one by one in which only 1 data element can be directly reached

+Similarity: How they are implemented
+Difference: How items are removed
+USES:
+- Stacks: browser history, undo and forward button
+- Queues: waitlist app, printer

 #### Picture:
 #### When to use:
 #### Pro vs con:
 #### Big O:
+STACKS (LIFO - Last In First Out)
+- Lookup: O(n)
+- Pop: O(1) - remove an item from the top
+- Push: O(1) - add an item to the top
+- Peek: O(1) - view the topmost item

+QUEUES (FIFO - First In First Out)
+- Lookup: O(n)
+- Enqueue: O(1) - add a first item
+- Dequeue: O(1) - remove the first item
+- Peek: O(1) - view the first item

 #### How to code it:

 ## Trees